kekeandzeyu/cs61a-materials/README.md

-# UC Berkeley CS61A Study Notes
+# CS61A Study Materials

 ## 1 Introduction

-In this repository, I've packed all the materials in CS61A.
+In this repository, I've packed all the materials in CS61A: Structure and Interpretation of Computer Programs from UC Berkeley.

 Want to refer to my notes about Python when learning CS61A?
 Please visit the [link](https://csstudy.pages.dev/) and click on Python Programming topic for more!